dry-dock/u12golpls/README.md

 # u12golpls
-Docker image for go on ubuntu 12.04 with services and tools pre-installed.
+Ubuntu 12.04 + go image preinstalled with services and tools.